Open-Attestation/documentation-website/website/docs/lib-section/remote-files/decentralized-renderer-react-components.md

 ### FramedDocumentRenderer

 This component will establish a connection with a host embedding the application within an iframe.
-Properties are:
+Its properties include:

-- `templateRegistry`: the configuration of the templates handled by the decentralized renderer. `templateRegistry` is an object where each key hold an array of `Template Configuration`.
-One `Template Configuration` consist of :
+- `templateRegistry`: The configuration of the templates handled by the decentralized renderer. `templateRegistry` is an object where each key holds an array of `Template Configuration`.

+  One `Template Configuration` consists of:
-  - id: a unique (withing the current array) identifier of the template
+  - `id`: A unique identifier within the current array of the template
-  - label: a string to represent what's the template is,
+  - `label`: A string to represent what the template is (used when verifiers display tabs)
-  - template: a `Template`, that is to say a react component that will render a document
+  - `template`: A `Template`, i.e. a React component that will render a document
-- `attachmentToComponent`: a function that map attachments to component depending on the attachment type.
-Currently the library exposes 2 functions:
+- `attachmentToComponent`: A function that maps attachments to the component depending on the attachment type.

+  Currently the library exposes two functions:
-  - `noAttachmentRenderer`: which uses `UnsupportedRenderer` (basically it's doing nothing)
+  1. `noAttachmentRenderer`: Uses `UnsupportedRenderer`
-  - `fullAttachmentRenderer`: which uses all the supported attachment type by the library (see the function).
+  1. `fullAttachmentRenderer`: Uses all the supported attachment types by the library (see the function).

-    This property default to `noAttachmentRenderer`, to avoid bundles growing huge unnecessarily.
+      This property defaults to `noAttachmentRenderer` to avoid the bundles from growing unnecessarily huge.

-`FramedDocumentRenderer` handle all the logic around the communication with the hosted application and the renderer:
+`FramedDocumentRenderer` handles all the logic around the communication with the hosted application and the renderer:

-- it will automatically call `UPDATE_HEIGHT` action, when the iframe is resized or when there is a change within the iframe (using [Mutation Observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver))
+- It will automatically call the `UPDATE_HEIGHT` action, when the iframe is resized or when there is a change within the iframe (using [Mutation Observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)).
-- it will automatically call the `Template` to render depending on information provided by the host
+- It will automatically call the `Template` to render the document, depending on the information provided by the host.
-- it will automatically provide the available templates when a document has been requested for rendering (i.e. it will call `UPDATE_TEMPLATES` action once the document has been renderer)
+- It will automatically provide the available templates when a document has been requested for rendering (i.e. it will call the `UPDATE_TEMPLATES` action once the document has been rendered).
-- it will automatically call `OBFUSCATE` action when requested by a `Template`
+- it will automatically call the `OBFUSCATE` action when it is requested by a `Template`.

-Please check the code in `example/decentralized-renderer` to see how to use this component.
+You need to check the code in `example/decentralized-renderer` to see how to use this component.
 You can also start the example application using the command `npm run example:renderer`

 #### Template (React component)

-Each configured `Template` will be provided the following properties, when rendering a document:
+When a document is being rendered, each configured `Template` will be provided with the following properties:

-- `document`: (mandatory) document data as returned by `getData` method from [@govtechsg/open-attestation](https://github.com/Open-Attestation/open-attestation)
+- `document`: (mandatory) Document data as returned by the `getData` method from [@govtechsg/open-attestation](https://github.com/Open-Attestation/open-attestation)
-- `rawDocument`: (optional) Open Attestation document
+- `rawDocument`: (optional) OpenAttestation document
-- `handleObfuscation`: (mandatory) A function to call to handle obfuscation in the document.
-The value provided must follow path property as handlded by [lodash#get](https://lodash.com/docs/4.17.15#get)
+- `handleObfuscation`: (mandatory) A function to call that will handle obfuscation in the document.
+The value provided must follow the path property as handled by [lodash#get](https://lodash.com/docs/4.17.15#get).

 ## Development

+Run the following commands for different development tasks:

-- `npm run storybook`: to start storybook, create stories and visualize the different component
+- `npm run storybook`: to start a storybook, create stories, and visualize the different components
 - `npm run test`: to run tests
 - `npm run lint`: to run lint
-- `npm run example:application`: to run the example build with the library to develop an hosting application.
-Don't forget to update the example if you update this library.
+- `npm run example:application`: to run an example application built with this library

+  Be sure to update the example if you update this library.
-- `npm run example:renderer`: to run the example build with the library to develop a decentralized renderer.
-Don't forget to update the example if you update this library.
+- `npm run example:renderer`: to run an example decentralized renderer built with this library

+  Be sure to update the example if you update this library.

-We also provided a [github template](https://github.com/Open-Attestation/decentralized-renderer-react-template) to build your own decentralized-renderer based on this library
+You can also build your own decentralized-renderer based on this [React template](https://github.com/Open-Attestation/decentralized-renderer-react-template).

 ## Penpal

-There is compatibility [issues](https://github.com/Aaronius/penpal/issues/52) between penpal version ^5 and ^4.
-In the event that penpal version ^4 must be used, use this version [4.1.1](https://github.com/Aaronius/penpal/releases/tag/v4.1.1)
+There are compatibility [issues](https://github.com/Aaronius/penpal/issues/52) between Penpal version ^5 and ^4.
+If you must use Penpal version ^4, get version [4.1.1](https://github.com/Aaronius/penpal/releases/tag/v4.1.1).